(Last Updated on : 16-07-2019)

 There are several variations of the Veena and its designs have been evolved over the years.
 In the field of North Indian Classical Music

 the bin, also known as Rudra Veena, is most commonly used.
-It consists of a stem, about three feet long, that supports a bamboo
+It consists of a stem, about 3 ft long, that supports a bamboo

 , but is worn sideways on the finger.
 Some Veena players use their fingernail rather than a plectrum for plucking.
 The performer sits cross-legged and holds the instrument at a slant to the left shoulder, the upper gourd resting on the shoulder and the lower gourd on the right knee.